austinchia/portfolio-blog/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---

-Most would agree that I'm a personable, data-driven individual with a strong belief in utilizing my skills for touching lives.
-As such, my interests lie in healthcare, biomedical informatics and biomedical data science.
+I'm a personable, data-driven individual with a strong belief in utilizing my skills for touching lives.
+As such, my interests lie within the healthcare industry, biomedical informatics and biomedical data science.
 Currently a healthcare data analyst, I work on operations data for BI at a healthcare company.
 I'm also a Final-year Biological Sciences student in NTU.

-My internship experience in healthcare data analytics, medical services, bio-data science and marketing analytics have provided me exposure to the various applications of data science in healthcare.
+My internship experiences in healthcare data analytics, medical services, bio-data science and marketing analytics have provided me with greater insight to the various applications of data science in healthcare.
 I actively take on student leadership roles, involving interpersonal communication, conflict resolution and project management.

 I'm an avid self-learner and I enjoy exploring new skills.
 I also enjoy writing and have founded a data science & analytics skills blog - Anyinstructor.

+Currently Seeking: Full-time Data Analytics/Data Science positions (Jun 2021 Onwards)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.